SJO-C/sjo-c.github.io/content/gallery/homelab.md

 The remote NAS also runs an instance of Home Assistant for my Parents to control their heating system owing to the poor quality of the system's native app.

-Since Oct.
+As of Oct.
 2025, I have begun to try to learn Kubernetes (specifically K3S).

+A medium turn goal of mine is to get my head fully around the Ansible Automation Stack, to assist in setting-up systems and provisioning VMs and Cloud Hosted Services and generally creating a more automated system.